slatedocs/slate/source/includes/administration/_billing_settings.md

 `id`<br/>*UUID* | The configured billing settings' id.
 `organization.id`<br/>*UUID* | The organization id that the billing settings are linked to.
 It cannot be changed.
 `version`<br/>*integer* | The billing settings version.
+`daysBeforeAutoDraft`<br/>*integer* | The number of days after the billing date to continue gathering missing customer usage before the invoice is drafted.
+Cannot be less than 2 days.
 `daysBeforeAutoApproval`<br/>*integer* | The number of days to review a draft invoice before it is automatically issued to the customer.
 `daysBeforeAutoPayment`<br/>*integer* | The number of days after the invoice has been issued before the customer's credit card is automatically charged.